phidesigner/nd0821-c3-starter-code/README.md

 ```bash
 python starter/train_model.py
 ```
-Artifacts (model.pkl, encoder.pkl, etc.) will be saved to `starter/model/`.
+Artifacts will be saved to `starter/model/`:
+- `model.pkl`: The trained Random Forest model used for inference
+- `encoder.pkl`: Pre-trained OneHotEncoder for categorical feature encoding
+- `lb.pkl`: LabelBinarizer for processing target labels

 ---